 This book is part novel and part silent movie.
 Sections of traditional text flow seamlessly into and out of sections of black and white, full-page illustrations with absolutely no text.

-Cloudy with a Chance of Meatballs written by Judi Barrett and drawn by Ron Barrett
+Cloudy with a Chance of Meatballs by Judi Barrett, illus. by Ron Barrett

 Funny and whimsical, you can never outgrow a classic like Cloudy with a Chance of Meatballs.